A Human-in-the-Loop Confidence-Aware Failure Recovery Framework for Modular Robot Policies: Synthetic Simulation: Systematic Ablations

-\textbf{Querying algorithms.} We find that all metrics except \textit{Computation Time} are invariant to $N$, for all querying algorithms except \textsc{Query-For-All}, with \textit{Task Cost} and \textit{Query Cost} of 0 and 0.96, respectively.
-We note that \textsc{Query-Until-Confident-Workload-Aware} has the highest \textit{Computation Time} (Fig. \ref{fig:synthetic-full}(a)), due to the additional step to predict the cost of querying, while the other three querying algorithms have nearly-identical values for \textit{Computation Time}.
+\textbf{Querying algorithms.} All metrics except \textit{Computation Time} are invariant to $N$, for all methods except \textsc{Query-For-All}, with \textit{Task Cost} and \textit{Query Cost} of 0 and 0.96, respectively.
+We note that \textsc{Query-Until-Confident-Workload-Aware} has the highest \textit{Computation Time} (Fig. \ref{fig:synthetic-full}(a)), due to the additional step to predict the querying cost, while the other three methods have nearly-identical values for \textit{Computation Time}.
 For large robot policy architectures, we recommend not selecting \textsc{Query-Until-Confident-Workload-Aware} if runtime is crucial.